Manteca - Anton Rodriguez

 Padella italian london

-Thanks to Padella, London Bridge was home to the reigning champion of London’s fresh pasta restaurants.
-Until founders Jordan Frieda and chef Tim Siadatan opened a second branch in Shoreditch, that is.
-Unlike the original, there are a small number of bookings available each day, and walk-ins are easier to come by since the Shoreditch restaurant is a whole lot bigger – thanks in part to the breezy streetside dining terrace round the back.
+From its launch in Borough Market back in 2016, Padella has remained the reigning champion of London’s fresh pasta restaurants.
+The only drawback?
+The queues.
+So Jordan Frieda and chef Tim Siadatan have opened a second restaurant in Shoreditch.
+Unlike the original, there are a small number of bookings available each day, and walk-ins are easier to come by since this one is a whole lot bigger – thanks in part to the breezy street-side dining terrace round the back.

 leroy shoreditch restaurants